 -Upright bass pickups.

 I have used nearly all of them.
 The Fishman Full Circle seems to be the most feedback proof, and it sounds great plugged straight into an amp.
+It sounds better when running through one of those pre-amps I mentioned above.

 -Ear Trumpet Labs Nadine double bass mic.